smoore2386/public-ceres-excercise-repo/.github/PULL_REQUEST_TEMPLATE.md

+# Solution to hands-on problem

-## Motivation
+## Time spent

 <!-- REQUIRED
-  Why are you introducing this change?
-Why is this change necessary?
-What are you trying to achieve with this change?
-  If you have a relevant issue, add a link directly to the issue URL here.
+  How long did it take you to solve the task?
 -->

 ## Approach